Mess dress uniform: Lesser mess dress

 Mess dress is a permitted uniform, in that it is allowed to be worn on defined occasions, but possession is not obligatory.
 There is always a corresponding form of obligatory uniform that may be worn as an alternative (army: m/87 A, navy: m/48, air force: m/87).
 Full mess dress is thus matched by högtidsdräkt (formal wear) and the lesser mess dress by sällskapsdräkt (society wear).
 Formal wear is the same as parade dress, when worn at the equivalent of a white tie occasion.
 "Society wear" is the service dress uniform, when worn to a black-tie occasion.
 Formal and society wear (rather than mess dress) are the mandatory uniform types for any military event, funeral, parade, state visit, or any other non-festive occasion.

 United Kingdom

 The Royal Household

 The officers of some ceremonial military corps, such as the Yeomen of the Guard and Gentlemen at Arms, are authorised to wear the evening dress of the Royal Household court uniform as a mess dress.

 Royal Navy

-The Royal Navy and some other navies distinguish between mess dress, which is now the equivalent of civilian white tie, and mess undress, which is the equivalent of black tie.
+The Royal Navy distinguishes between mess dress, which is now the equivalent of civilian white tie, and mess undress, which is the equivalent of black tie.

 Before 1939, there were three forms of evening dress: